Snory/RobinOnTheWayBlog/content/blog/Ludumdare54/index.md

 So, the jam took up almost an entire day, and I wasn't able to finish (more on that later).
 Before I dive into what I was doing each day, or rather, how I felt each day, I'd like to jot down a few notes to myself about what went well and what I should definitely continue.

 First of all, for the for the first time I was using Trello and it sure is a good way how to stay on track.
-I did not have a time to thing about organization, but I am going to come up with something for the next game jam.
+I did not have a time to think about organization, but I am going to come up with something for the next game jam.

 ![Trello](./Trello.png "Trello to do lists")